UCLA-Creative-Labs/cl-rfcs/text/0007-weekly-inspo.md

 the dev team will make a pull request to the `xplr` repository containing something that inspired them.
 Their inspiration can be anything from a cool CSS property, an interesting design, quirky libraries, or exciting frameworks.
-During our dev meeting, we will talk about the stuff we found and at the end of the discussion, update a `CHANGE_LOG` to keep a weekly timeline of the inspo we added.
+During our dev meeting, we will talk about the stuff we found.

 The pull request will be in the form of a markdown file that contains a description of the inspo, why they think it's interesting, and how we could potentially use it in the